jirispilka/CTGViewer/doc/installation.rst

 Download and install the windows installer below

-  * Download the CTGViewerLite installer, run it and follow the installation steps (:ref:`downloads`)
+  * Download the CTGViewer installer, run it and follow the installation steps (:ref:`downloads`)
   * In the case of trouble, try to download and install package `vcredist_x86.exe <http://www.microsoft.com/en-us/download/details.aspx?id=5555>`_